dbenesh82/decoupled_life_stages/decoupling.md

   mutate(maxLCL.fac = factor(maxLCL.fac, labels = c("1", "2", "3", ">3")))
 ```

-Produce the correlation matrix for two-host cycles.
+We produce the correlation matrix for host specificity for two-host cycles.
 The distribution of the host specificity index is more right-skewed than the previous variables.
 That is not too surprising.
 Many parasites have only been recorded for one or two hosts at a given life stage.
 The correlations across stages are positive, but low.

 ``` r
 ggpairs(filter(datahs, maxLCL == 2), columns = c("first_host", "second_host"),